buraksahin/pong-network-java/README.md

 Class Structures of the Game
 -----------------------------

-(*) Test.class: Main Class -> Main Menu for starting server or client player.
+(*) Test.class: Main Class -> Main Menu for create a server or connect as client.

-(*) PongServer.class: Server class -> Starting server, render frames, gets inputs and sets outputs, checking collisions and managing game network and objects.
+(*) PongServer.class: Server class -> Create a server, render frames, gets inputs and sets outputs, checking collisions and managing game network and objects.

-(*) PongClient.java:  Client class -> Connecting a server, render frames, gets inputs and communicates with server.
+(*) PongClient.java:  Client class -> Connecting to server, render frames, gets inputs and communicates with server.

 (*) PlayerServer.java: Contains the player's properties, ball's properties and game score.